Karishma-Varshney/CodeChef_python_programs/RCBvsCSK/README.md

 RCB vs CSK

-In the recent RCB vs CSK match, RCB batted first and scored 𝑋
-X runs while CSK batted second and scored
+In the recent RCB vs CSK match, RCB batted first and scored 𝑋 runs while CSK batted second and scored
-𝑌
-Y runs.
+𝑌 runs.

-It is known that RCB qualifies to the playoffs if they win by at least 18
-18 runs, otherwise CSK qualify.
+It is known that RCB qualifies to the playoffs if they win by at least 18 runs, otherwise CSK qualify.
 Knowing the final scores of both teams, find out who qualified to the playoffs.

 Input Format:

 The only line of input contains
 2
-2 integers
+integers
-𝑋
-X and
+𝑋 and
-𝑌
-Y - the final scores of RCB and CSK respectively.
+𝑌- the final scores of RCB and CSK respectively.

 Output Format: